Tesla gets top marks in Consumer Reports satisfaction survey

-DETROIT (Reuters) - Tesla Motors Inc (TSLA.O) won a near-perfect score for its Model S electric car in an annual owner-satisfaction survey conducted by influential magazine Consumer Reports and released Thursday.
+DETROIT, Nov 21 (Reuters) - Tesla Motors Inc won a near-perfect score for its Model S electric car in an annual owner-satisfaction survey conducted by influential magazine Consumer Reports and released Thursday.

 The results offer a rare piece of good news for Tesla, which has faced increasingly tough questions after three cars caught fire in less than two months.
 This week, U.S. regulators launched a safety probe into the Model S.